 Southern Quilting — One hundred fifty years of a shared tradition.
 This historical study of quilting in the south was put on the web by Jamie Leigh, an undergraduate in the American Studies Program at the University of Virginia.

 The Influence of 19th century women’s lives on textiles – Discover how the daily lives of 19th century American women shaped the textiles and quilts they made.
 From the heavy, restrictive clothing women wore at the start of the century to the explosion of decorative needlework that followed the invention of the sewing machine, this article traces the connections between women’s work, women’s rights, and the fabrics they created.
 Learn how economic hardship, the Civil War, and changing social expectations influenced quilt styles, color choices, and construction methods.
-Whether you are new to quilt history or a longtime collector, this illustrated overview brings the women behind the quilts to life, revealing the ingenuity, artistry, and quiet resistance stitched into every seam.
 Part of an ongoing series on the history of American quilting.

 Threading your Research Needle; Research Methods for Quilt & Textile Researchers; 9 Steps for Getting Started to Finishing; and Online & Print Resources for Researching